VI. Advanced Practice Nurse Model Components

 The mechanism for modeling new APRN entrants to the workforce each year is the creation of a “synthetic” population of the profession based on the number and characteristics of recent graduates in each specialty.
 HWSM assigns each new APRN an age, sex, and specialty that reflects the distributions observed in the 2022 NSSRN.

-Nurse Practitioners: The American Association of Colleges of Nursing (AACN) reports that 36,000 new NPs completed their academic programs in 2020-2021 4 which reflects rapid growth in the training of NPs.
-The annual number of new NPs completing an NP program has grown substantially over the past decade, and this growth could continue.
-However, a growing shortfall of RNs, a shortfall of nursing program faculty, and constraints on funded clinical training slots could slow the growth in number of new NPs trained annually.
+Nurse Practitioners: The American Association of Colleges of Nursing (AACN) reports that 36,000 new NPs completed their academic programs in 2020-2021 which reflects rapid growth in the training of NPs.4 The annual number of new NPs completing an NP program has grown substantially over the past decade, and this growth could continue.
+However, a growing shortfall of RNs, a shortfall of nursing program faculty, and constraints on funded clinical training slots could slow the growth in the number of new NPs trained annually.

-We used the distribution of NPs across specialties from the NSSRN to proportionally allocate NP entrants into the 24 NP specialties (Exhibit VI‑2).
+We used the distribution of NPs across specialties from the NSSRN to proportionally allocate NP entrants into the 23 NP specialties (Exhibit VI‑2).
 Hence, if 10% of NPs were in a particular specialty then we model that 10% of new graduates will go into that specialty.
 An area for future research is the degree to which NPs are entering different specialties—as demand is likely to increase faster for specialties that treat older populations compared to pediatrics and specialties that disproportionately treat younger populations.
 To estimate the demographics of new graduates, we used NSSRN data on nurses who graduated from an NP program since 2010 for the sex distribution and since 2000 for the age distribution.

 Certified Nurse Midwives: The American Midwifery Certification Board (AMCB) reports the number of certifications received each year for certified nurse midwives as well as certified midwives.
-In 2022, they reported 806 nurse midwife certifications and certified midwife certifications.5 Estimates of the percentage of new CNMs who are female and the age at completing their CNM program comes from analysis of the NSSRN.
+In 2022, they reported 806 nurse midwife certifications and certified midwife certifications.5 Estimates of the percentage of new CNMs who are female and the age at completing their CNM program come from analysis of the NSSRN.
 These estimates use data for CNMs who graduated since 2010 for the sex distribution and since 2000 for the age distribution.

-Certified Nurse Anesthetists: The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) certified 2,711 new nurse anesthetists in 2022.6 Estimates of the percentage of new CRNAs who are female and the age at completing their CRNA program comes from analysis of the NSSRN.
+Certified Nurse Anesthetists: The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) certified 2,711 new nurse anesthetists in 2022.6 Estimates of the percentage of new CRNAs who are female and the age at completing their CRNA program come from analysis of the NSSRN.
 These estimates use data for CRNAs who graduated since 2010 for the sex distribution and since 2000 for the age distribution.

 Newly graduated APRNs have an estimated probability of starting their career in a particular state (Exhibit VI‑3).
 This state distribution is based on our analysis of the current geographic distribution of APRNs who graduated in the last 20 years using the 2022 NSSRN.
 More recent time frames (e.g., 10-year time frame) produced small sample sizes for less populated states.